marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 Currently, color clipping is applied uniformly across the image.
 However, I plan to experiment with applying more aggressive temporal filtering to pixels in high-variance areas, such as occluded concave surfaces, where stronger filtering could be beneficial.

 A critical aspect for preventing ghosting in general is to use reliable motion vectors.
+While this is easy peasy for the diffuse component, thing become trickyer for reflections.